dyvenia/site-thescalableway/src/posts/2025/ci-cd-for-data-workflows-automating-prefect-deployments-with-github-actions.md

 1. **Different Workflows for Different Parts**

-- Docker Image Pipeline: Dedicated workflow for building, testing, and deploying container images, including all the flow dependencies.
+- **Docker Image Pipeline:** Dedicated workflow for building, testing, and deploying container images, including all the flow dependencies.
-- Prefect Worker Management: The only long-living process requiring separate CI/CD for updates of the application itself and the base job template used in flow runs.
+- **Prefect Worker Management:** The only long-living process requiring separate CI/CD for updates of the application itself and the base job template used in flow runs.
-- Deployment Configuration: Independent workflow for managing Prefect deployment definitions and versioning.
+- **Deployment Configuration:&#32;**Independent workflow for managing Prefect deployment definitions and versioning.

 2. **More Moving Parts to Coordinate**